 However, the good news is that yes, it is possible to have these two species of birds cohabit together in the same cage.
 In fact, the cockatiel accepts other species relatively easily; it is therefore quite easy to make them cohabit with parakeets.
-However, you will need to take a few precautions and proceed step by step to avoid any sudden changes that could unnecessarily stress your two charming little birds.
+However, you will need to take a few precautions and proceed slowly to avoid any sudden changes that could unnecessarily stress your two charming little birds.

-How to House Cockatiels and Parakeets Together:
+How to House Cockatiels and Parakeets Together

 1. Place the newcomer in quarantine

 Each newcomer (be it a parakeet or a cockatiel) will have to undergo a period of quarantine to ensure that they have no health problems but also for the birds to get used to each other.
 During the first four weeks, the new parakeet should remain in an individual cage near that of the other birds.
 They will thus be able to familiarize themselves with each other.
-After this period, you can put the two cages together so that the birds can indulge in their first beak-to-beak contact.
+After this period, you can put the two cages together so the birds can indulge in their first beak-to-beak contact.

 2. Make the first physical contact